lionheart97010/AntiTrash-Bilibili/ReadMe.md

 Get rid of Fxxking annoying meaningless barrages.

-You can delete all your items in your banlist.
-But before you do that,always remember to BACKUP.
+BACKUP before you sync your ban list.

 # Users